ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 send side and abort reading on the receive side of all unidirectional and bidirectional streams associated with the session
 (see {{Section 2.4 of !RFC9000}}) using the WT_SESSION_GONE error code;
 it MUST NOT send any new datagrams or open any new streams.
+WT_SESSION_GONE is a protocol-level error code rather than an application error code; the WebTransport implementation SHOULD report these stream resets to the application as part of the session-termination event rather than as separate stream-reset events carrying the WT_SESSION_GONE code.

 To terminate a session with a detailed error message, an application MAY provide such a message for the WebTransport endpoint to send in an HTTP capsule